luispo/innersourcecommons.org/pages/contact.md

     - *Should the inviter be down, please email the address above.*

-Reach out to any of these people that are willing to be publicly quoted or speak on InnerSource.
+Reach out to any of these people who are willing to be publicly quoted or speak on InnerSource.
 They are ordered by surname.

 Want to get on this list?
 Add yourself via [pull request](https://github.com/InnerSourceCommons/innersourcecommons.org/edit/master/pages/contact.md).